mDinardo08/diss/README.md

 To run the test project navigate to the ./UltimateTicTacToeTests directory and run the "dotnet test" command this will run the tests in the command prompt and print out the results

-To run the tests in the ./UltimateTicTacToe/ClientApp run the "ng test" command.
+To run the tests for the front end navigate to the ./UltimateTicTacToe/ClientApp run the "ng test" command.
 This will run the tests in your command prompt once.
 To run the tests in debug mode run the "ng testDebug" command mode.
 This will run the tests in a chrome browser, and will monitor changes to the front end